 Covid-19 & your holiday

 Covid-19 Risk Assessment for Beachside Holidays Norfolk, which forms an Addendum to our Terms and Conditions for 2021.
+These will be reviewed and lifted as soon as we are able to.

 This Risk Assessment has been carried out following the guidelines on the HSE (Health and Safety Executive) web site www.hse.gov.uk